Professor Thomas C. Folsom

 Prof. Folsom held federal appellate and trial court judicial clerkships with Judge Kunzig at the U.S. Court of Claims in Washington, D.C. (one of the predecessor courts to the Court of Appeals for the Federal Circuit), and with Judge Finesilver at the U.S. District Court for the District of Colorado.

-He's also been partner in two law firms: Davis, Graham & Stubbs, in Denver, Colorado; and Chrisman, Bynum & Johnson, in Boulder, Colorado (this firm subsequently merged into Faegre & Benson, which is headquartered in Minneapolis, and now has branches in Denver and Boulder, Colorado).
+He's also been partner in two law firms: Davis, Graham & Stubbs, in Denver, Colorado; and Chrisman, Bynum & Johnson, in Boulder, Colorado (this firm subsequently joined Faegre & Benson, which in turn later merged to create Faegre Baker Daniels, with lawyers and consultants in the U.S., Europe, and Asia).

 His practice experience was primarily in issuer-side corporate finance and venture capital; acquirer-side mergers & acquisitions; and inventor/proprietor/author-side intellectual property, representing clients in the oil & gas, ski resort, herbal tea, commercial real estate, and tech industries.
 He's also done a little bit of trial work and is a registered patent attorney with the USPTO.